lichtobergo/rna-seq-salmon-deseq2/README.md

-# project_template
+# Repository for bulk RNA Seq analysis of TFEB *in vitro* data
-Template repository for RNA sequencing projects
+Describe the project and outline analysis steps